‘Game Of Thrones’: Who Called Arya Stark A ‘Mary Sue’? No One

 In the 24 hours since Game of Thrones aired its long-awaited battle episode, in which the forces at Winterfell squared off against The Night King’s undead army, two topics have dominated most of the online discussion of the episode: Whether the lighting of the episode was too dark to render it coherent, and whether the character of Arya Stark is a “Mary Sue.”

 “Mary Sue” is a concept familiar to fans of sci-fi, fantasy, and other nerd-friendly realms of fiction.
 It’s often used to describe a female character who is able to perform all functions with relative ease, in a way that’s unrealistic.
-It’s defined by Comicbook.com as a character who is “unrealistically heroic, overly capable, and lacking in any real flaws.”
+It’s defined by Comic Book as a character who is “unrealistically heroic, overly capable, and lacking in any real flaws.”

 The male version of such a character is called a “Gary Stu”; Rey, the heroine of the current cycle of Star Wars films, has been described by screenwriter Max Landis and others as a Mary Sue, although that assertion has been much disputed as well.

 At some point on Monday, it got out in social media that someone had supposedly described Arya Stark as a Mary Sue, after she was the one who killed the villainous Night King and put an end to the battle in Sunday’s episode.
-The phrase “Mary Sue” was trending for a time on Twitter, as numerous commentators pointed out that how wrong it was to imply that Arya- who has spent the entirety of the series learning, training, and otherwise earning the opportunity to do what she did in that episode – was a Mary Sue.
+The phrase “Mary Sue” was trending for a time on Twitter, as numerous commentators pointed out how wrong it was to imply that Arya — who has spent the entirety of the series learning, training, and otherwise earning the opportunity to do what she did in that episode — was a Mary Sue.

 What’s unclear, however, is who exactly it was who claimed that Arya was a Mary Sue.
 Most of the tweets attribute that sentiment to “dudes” or “dudebros” or “people” or others who don’t have names or tweets stating that they hold this opinion.
 In the 24 hours after the episode, there do not appear to be any columns, op-ed pieces, or social media posts by anyone with an audience of any significance making the claim that Arya Stark is a Mary Sue.